-The following are some highlights from the CIB's financial statements for the year ended December 31, 2016:
+The following are some highlights from the CIB's financial statements for the year ended December 31, 2017:

-- The CIB's financial position continued to improve in 2016.
-As was the case in 2015, the CIB ended 2016 with a positive net cash flow and an increase in operating cash balances.
-The CIB's 2017 budget anticipates meeting 2017 expenditures with budgeted revenues and cash reserves. - The CIB experienced a decrease in Total assets and deferred outflows of resources of about \$26.2 million, or 1.8 percent in 2016.
-Current assets restricted increased by about \$14.7 million primarily due to increases in the stadium and convention center sublease investment accounts as well as increased receivables from the State of Indiana.
-Current assets unrestricted increased about \$9.4 million due to an increase in operating cash balances.
-Capital assets decreased by about \$44.4 million.
-This represents depreciation expense, net of additions and disposals in 2016.
-Included in 2016 disposals was the transfer of Victory Field assets as well as a write off of approximately \$3.4 million in capital assets no longer in use.
-Other noncurrent assets decreased by \$6.0 million due to the partial forgiveness of a note receivable.
-Deferred outflows of resources increased by about \$170 thousand due mainly to deferrals associated with the net pension liability. - Total liabilities and deferred inflows of resources decreased by about \$36.9 million, or 3.2 percent in 2016.
-Current liabilities increased about \$37.8 million in 2016 largely due to \$32 million of notes payable that mature in 2017.
-Noncurrent liabilities decreased about \$73.5 million due to the maturity of these notes payable as well as decreases in capital lease obligations and other bonds and notes payable.
-Deferred inflows of resources decreased \$1.2 million due primarily to the continued amortization of inflows related to capital lease refinancing transactions. - Net position increased by about \$10.7 million, or 3.7 percent in 2016.
+- The CIB's financial position continued to improve in 2017.
+As was the case in 2016, the CIB ended 2017 with a positive net cash flow and an increase in operating cash balances.
+The CIB's 2018 budget anticipates meeting 2018 expenditures with budgeted revenues and cash reserves. - The CIB experienced a decrease in Total assets and deferred outflows of resources of about \$26.3 million, or 1.8 percent in 2017.
+Current assets restricted increased by about \$23.1 million primarily due to increases in the stadium and convention center sublease investment accounts as well as assets held for events and in the bid fund.
+Current assets unrestricted decreased about \$9.9 million due to payment of debt in 2017.
+Capital assets decreased by about \$34.5 million.
+This represents depreciation expense, net of additions and disposals in 2017.
+Other noncurrent assets decreased by \$4.0 million due to the forgiveness of certain note receivable balances.
+Deferred outflows of resources decreased by about \$1.1 million due mainly to deferrals associated with the net pension liability. - Total liabilities and deferred inflows of resources decreased by about \$66.2 million, or 5.9 percent in 2017.
+Current liabilities decreased about \$19.7 million in 2017 largely due to \$32 million of notes payable that matured in 2017.
+Noncurrent liabilities decreased about \$45.2 million due to decreases in capital lease obligations and other bonds and notes payable.
+Deferred inflows of resources decreased \$1.3 million due primarily to the continued amortization of inflows related to capital lease refinancing transactions. - Net position increased by about \$39.9 million, or 13.1 percent in 2017. - Operating revenues increased by \$6.6 million, 20.8 percent, primarily due to increases in rent income, labor reimbursements and food service and concession income.

-- Operating revenues increased by \$144 thousand, 0.5 percent, primarily due to an increase in labor reimbursements that offset a decrease in food service and concession income. - Nonoperating revenues increased by about \$11.1 million, or 6.9 percent due to state and local taxes and other assistance and positive fluctuations in the underlying activities from which all tax revenues are derived. - Operating expenses in 2016 increased by approximately \$4.2 million, or 4.6 percent, in large part due to increases in depreciation expense. - Nonoperating expenses increased by about \$15.3 million, or 18.8 percent.
-This was the result of the transfer of Victory Field assets during the year.
+- Nonoperating revenues increased by about \$4.8 million, or 2.8 percent due to income from forgiveness of debt in 2017. - Operating expenses in 2017 decreased by approximately \$1.6 million, or 1.7 percent, in large part due to decreases in depreciation expense. - Nonoperating expenses decreased by about \$16.0 million, or 16.6 percent.
+This was the result of the transfer of Victory Field assets during 2016.